-Empowering and guiding Cornell Engineering Post-docs, Ph.D.s, and Faculty
+Supporting Cornell Engineering Ph.D.
+Candidates, Post-docs, and Faculty

-Bauer is the Competition Director for Cornell’s Center for Regional Economic Advancement.
-He runs 76West, NYSERDA’s clean energy business competition and the Grow-NY food and agriculture competition.
-Bauer is a seasoned international energy industry executive with extensive experience in oil, natural gas, chemicals, and renewables in the United States, Asia, and Europe.
-Bauer ran several international businesses during a 30-year career in the energy industry and has expertise in operations, strategy, business development, mergers and acquisitions, major project management, corporate governance, and organizational change.
+Bauer ’85 is the COO at Ecolectro and a visiting lecturer at the Robert Frederick Smith School of Chemical and Biological Engineering.
+Prior to these roles, he served as the Competitions Director at the Center for Regional Economic Advancement at Cornell University, facilitating 76West and the Grow-NY Food & Agriculture, business competitions focused on clean tech and ag tech startup innovation, respectively.
+Bauer is a seasoned international energy industry executive with extensive experience in oil, natural gas, chemicals and renewables in the United States, Asia and Europe.
+During a 30-year career, Bauer led several international businesses in the energy industry and possesses expertise in operations, strategy, business development, mergers and acquisitions, major project management, corporate governance, and organizational change.

 Cook is an active attorney and he represents businesses and individuals in connection with a wide array of complex commercial business and real estate transactions.
 He has also lectures at the Johnson School at Cornell University where he teaches courses on entrepreneurship and early-stage finance and venture capital transactions.
 Nate also serves as mentor for the 76West Clean Energy Competition and a judge for Cornell Law School’s Transactional Lawyering Competition.
 Throughout his career, he has represented a diverse group of clients including publicly-traded corporations, middle market companies, and emerging technology startups.
 He regularly counsels companies on corporate governance, fund raising, M&A transactions, and protection of intellectual property.